 I live in another Province.
 Can I apply for OSAP?

-Out of Province Students are not automatically considered for UTAPS; if you would like to be considered for UTAPS funding you should submit an application by November 1.
+Out of Province Students are not automatically considered for UTAPS.
+To be considered for UTAPS funding,submit an application by November 1.
 You will need your aid assessment from your home province to complete the application.

 What if I have OSAP funding from previous years?